jesseharold/setCardGame/Readme.md

  - sounds, you can choose your sound effect that plays when you call a set, and it makes a happy noise when you're right and a shameful noise when you're wrong.
  - option to turn off timed mode
  - option to play in training mode, where it tells you why something isn't a set, and will give you a hint if you can't find the set on the table
- - rewrite as a an app with a server-side component:
- - option to play in solo mode where you try and beat a total time to clear the deck - save hi scores in db
+ - option to play in solo mode where you try and beat a total time to clear the deck
+ - rewrite as a React app
+ - add a server-side component:
+ - save hi scores in db
  - remote mode -- the ability for people to play over the network from different devices using sockets
- - improve UX
+ - improve UX with other game modes